dzegel/DynamockServer/README.md

 - `/expectation-suite` DELETE endpoint
 - Expectation hit-count support, for validating the number of times an expectation is matched.
 - Regex matching on expectation matching.

+## Bug Reports / Feature Requests
+To report a bug, feature request or any other constructive comment, please create a detailed GitHub issue with a mention of **@dzegel**.